GSA/Section508.gov/_pages/test/2018-05-22-test-trusted-tester.md

 Baseline tests&nbsp;of Information and Communication Technology (ICT) attempt to reduce ambiguity, increase consistency of results, and emphasize&nbsp;methods and techniques to reliably meet federal accessibility requirements.

+The [ICT Testing Baseline][1] provides an approach to standardize and improve web accessibility conformance test processes throughout the federal government.
+It allows agencies the flexibility to customize their own test processes by incorporating the baseline tests and any additional tests to suit specific needs and contexts.
+Additionally, agencies can use the ICT Baseline to identify and report non-baseline tests separately from the baseline results, which can improve reporting transparency.
+It supports harmonization and interoperability of web accessibility test results and tools, and sharing of best practices and resources among digital accessibility professionals and stakeholders.
+It also helps ensure that web content is accessible to people with disabilities and meets the legal obligations of Section 508.
+Note: Add after the first sentence/paragraph.

 The&nbsp;[ICT Testing Baseline][1] describes how to evaluate conformance to the [Revised 508 Standards][2], which align with WCAG 2.0 Level A and AA Success Criteria.
 It is organized by categories to help you easily identify applicable requirements.
 Note that the Baseline is not a test process and does not include testing tools; rather, it should be used to **create** an accessibility test process.

 Email the ICT Baseline Working Group at <ictbaseline@gsa.gov> with questions.